 I completed my graduate work at the University of California, Irvine in 2014 and have research interests in the history of philosophy and in ethics.
 I specialize in Medieval and Early Modern Philosophy and have recently worked on the ethics and moral psychology of several figures including Thomas Aquinas and Francisco Suárez.

-At CSS, I teach a number of philosophy courses, including The Philosophical Perspective, Introductory Ethics, Contemporary Ethical Issues (class sub-titles have included The Ethics of Making and Taking Lives and The Ethics of Consumption), Philosophies of Feminism.
-I am working to develop a course on Medieval Philosophy for 2015.
+At CSS, I teach a number of philosophy courses, including Contemporary Ethical Issues (class sub-titles have included The Ethics of Making and Taking Lives and The Ethics of Consumption), Philosophies of Feminism, and Medieval Philosophy.
 My goal in teaching philosophy is to help my students learn to think, write, and argue carefully and critically.

 When I am not working, I love to camp, hike, photograph, and explore with my husband and daughter.

 Recent Publications: “Weakness and Willful Wrongdoing in Aquinas’s De Malo” (co-authorship with Bonnie Kent; forthcoming) in Aquinas’s Disputed Questions on Evil: A Critical Guide by Cambridge University Press and “The Trouble with Deathbed Promises” (2014) in Ethical Theory and Moral Practice.